cdbruce/L1_Project/Analysis/sFLR/README.txt

-In general, there are 10 folders (random 1-10) and 4 Rscript files: transformation_all_dataset.R
+There are 10 folders (random 1-10) and 4 Rscript files: transformation_all_dataset.R
 func_log_regression_individual.R
 glm_scalar_no_lowFeatures.R